nicholaswmin/automap/.github/CONTRIBUTING.md

 ### Before commit

-Run the following:

 ```bash
 npm test
 npm audit
 npm run lint
 ```

-all of the above should all exit with `0`; no errors and no warnings.
+all of the above should exit with `0`; no errors and no warnings.

 ## CI Workflows